openthread/openthread/tests/toranj/README.md

 - It allows testing of network interactions between many nodes (IPv6 traffic exchanges).

 `toranj` is developed in Python. `toranj` runs wpantund natively with OpenThread in NCP mode on POSIX simulation platform.
-`toranj` tests will run as part of travis pull request validation in OpenThread and/or `wpantund` GitHub projects.
+`toranj` tests will run as part of GitHub Actions pull request validation in OpenThread and/or `wpantund` GitHub projects.

 ## Setup

 `toranj` requires `wpantund` to be installed.
 - Please follow [`wpantund` installation guide](https://github.com/openthread/wpantund/blob/master/INSTALL.md#wpantund-installation-guide).
 Note that `toranj` expects `wpantund` installed from latest master branch.
-- Alternative way to install `wpantund` is to use the same commands from travis `before_install` [script](https://github.com/openthread/openthread/blob/ef940b06594b370176b724733dbd7ad09617a693/.travis/before_install.sh#L110-L127) for build target `toranj-test-framework`.
+- Alternative way to install `wpantund` is to use the same commands from git workflow [Simulation](https://github.com/openthread/openthread/blob/4b55284bd20f99a88e8e2c617ba358a0a5547f5d/.github/workflows/simulation.yml#L336-L341) for build target `toranj-test-framework`.

 To run all tests, `start` script can be used.
 This script will build OpenThread with proper configuration options and starts running all test.